-THE CHEFS' WAREHOUSE, INC. PERFORMANCE RESTRICTED SHARE AWARD AGREEMENT (Officers and Employees)
+THE CHEFS' WAREHOUSE, INC. RESTRICTED SHARE AWARD AGREEMENT (Directors)

-THIS PERFORMANCE RESTRICTED SHARE AWARD AGREEMENT (this "Agreement") is made and entered into as of theday of, 20(the "Grant Date"), between The Chefs' Warehouse, Inc., a Delaware corporation (together with its Subsidiaries, the "Company"), andday of
+THIS RESTRICTED SHARE AWARD AGREEMENT (this "Agreement") is made and entered into as of the \\\\\ day of \\\\\, 20\\ (the "Grant Date"), between The Chefs' Warehouse, Inc., a Delaware corporation (together with its Subsidiaries, the "Company"), and \\\\\\ (the "Grantee").

-, (the "Grantee").
 Capitalized terms not otherwise defined herein shall have the meaning ascribed to such terms in The Chefs' Warehouse, Inc. 2011 Omnibus Equity Incentive Plan (the "Plan").

-WHEREAS, the Company has adopted the Plan, which permits the issuance of restricted shares of the Company's common stock, par value \$0.01 per share (the "Common Stock") as a Performance Award under the Plan; and
+WHEREAS, the Company has adopted the Plan, which permits the issuance of restricted shares of the Company's common stock, par value \$0.01 per share (the "Common Stock"); and

-WHEREAS, pursuant to the Plan, the Committee responsible for administering the Plan has granted a Performance Award of restricted shares to the Grantee as provided herein.
+WHEREAS, pursuant to the Plan, the Committee responsible for administering the Plan has granted an award of restricted shares to the Grantee as provided herein.